tobi812/idea-php-spryker-plugin/README.md

 ## 4. Navigate to corresponding factory method

+Next to the definition of a module class the Spryker logo will appear, which will navigate you to the corresponding factory method.

 ## 5. Generate factory methods automatically

+Browse to any Spryker factory select the class name and press `alt` + `enter` and `Add Spryker missing Factory methods` to automatically generate missing factory methods.

 ---
 Plugin based on the [IntelliJ Platform Plugin Template][template].